 Ah!
 Warm Again!

-"Condensation can play havoc with an all-electronic camera.
+Now you're ready to get back inside.
+But don't rush it!
+This is when condensation on the lens or inside the camera can occur possibly affecting the electronics.
+A great tip from the NYIP: "Condensation can play havoc with an all-electronic camera.
 This is where the suggestion of wrapping a cold camera in a plastic bag comes into play.
 The moisture will settle on the outside of the bag rather than on the camera's outside and inside surfaces.
 You can protect the delicate electronics this way.
 In fact, it's best if you place the bag on the camera while still outside, not when you bring the camera in."

 Now that you got the facts, get back out there and take those great winter moments!

-1. lol nice you beat me to it. thx for confirming my thoughts about cold condition shooting.
+lol nice you beat me to it. thx for confirming my thoughts about cold condition shooting.

-what about snow conditions
+ReplyDeletewhat about snow conditions